 Manages grant/funding applications.
 Establishes, monitors, and controls project budgets.

 Ensures compliance of research activities with institutional, state, and federal regulatory policies, procedures, directives and mandates.

 Performs other related work as needed.

-A Ph.D. in computer science, statistics, economics, public policy, or other related quantitative discipline, and ideally will have defended their doctoral dissertation by Fall 2021.
+A Ph.D. in public policy, economics, statistics, or another relevant field, and ideally will have defended their doctoral dissertation by Fall 2021.

-The successful candidate will have expertise in machine learning or data science research, and an interest in finding and testing innovative solutions to urban problems.
-Previous experience in program evaluation and econometrics is a plus.
-Preference will be given to those who understand and use methods of causal inference, who have experience evaluating the performance of predictive models in real-world settings, and who have proven experience working with interdisciplinary research teams and agency and community stakeholders.
+The successful candidate will have expertise in program evaluation, econometrics, statistics, or data science, and an interest in finding and testing innovative solutions to urban problems.
+Preference will be given to those who understand and use methods of causal inference and who have proven experience working with interdisciplinary research teams and agency and community stakeholders.

 Strategic leadership skills